The Girl and the Echo

-The Girl and the Echo (Девочка и эхо; alternative title: The Last Day of Vacation, Lithuanian: Paskutinė atostogų diena) is a 1964 Soviet drama film directed by Arūnas Žebriūnas and produced by Lithuanian Film Studios.
+The Girl and the Echo (Девочка и эхо; alternative title: The Last Day of Vacation, Lithuanian: Paskutinė atostogų diena) is a 1964 Soviet romantic drama film directed by Arūnas Žebriūnas and produced by Lithuanian Film Studios.
 It is based on a short story Echo by Yury Nagibin, who also wrote the screenplay.

 Plot

 Vika is staying for the last day at her grandfather's, a fisherman.
 Today her father should come but she does not want to leave.
 In the morning her grandfather goes to sea to check the nets and Vika wanders along the beach and talks with her rocks-friends.
 The pensive girl creates a special world of relationships with people and nature.

 Meanwhile, on the bank the children from the coastal village decide who should be the leader in their crew.
 Vika proclaims that the ringleader is cheating his friends: he has hidden the marked crab which the next leader should catch in the sea amongst the rocks and has thrown an unmarked one into the sea.
 Vika takes the crab from its hiding place and reveals the deception.
 Here on the shore she meets Roman.
 He has arrived at the coast only for one day and does not know anyone.
 Vika sees him as her friend and in secret tells Roman about her amazing collection – the diverse echoing voices in the rocks.